 Flood and Hazard Mitigation Planning services involve assessing risk, establishing goals, objectives, and mitigation actions, coordinating plan adoption and approval, and facilitating stakeholder and public outreach processes.
 G/FLRPC develops and updates flood and hazard mitigation plans and evaluates appropriate mitigation activities to reduce or eliminate the long-term risks posed by these hazards to communities within the Region.
-The Wayne County and Wyoming County Multi-Jurisdiction All Hazard Plan Updates were finalized and approved in 2014.
-The Livingston County and Ontario County All Hazard Plan Updates are being developed in 2014.
+The draft Ontario County